timmyventura/SimpleNetworkMonitor-GUI/README.md

 [Windows 64 bit](https://github.com/timmyventura/SimpleNetworkMonitor/raw/master/dist/simple_network_monitor_win64.zip)

-### Disclaimer
+### Note

-**The project is designed for the practical application of knowledge of the Java language, most of the technologies use Java SE.
-The project does not pretend to be unique.**
+**The project is designed for the practical apply of theoretical knowledges of the Java language.
+Main using technology is Java SE**

+**The project does not pretend to be unique.**

 **For all questions please contact timmyventura@yandex.ru**